Department of Sociology & Criminology

 Dr. Stephen Schneider, Associate Professor; Coordinator, Criminology Graduate Program

-Saint Mary's University Academic Resilience Team (2014 to present) - This pilot project, which is being implemented in collaboration with the Halifax Youth Attendence Centre (Corrections Nova Scotia), is a quasi-experiment built on principles of crime prevention through social development and recidivism prevention.
-The project helps youth-in-custody complete high school and successfully enrol at Saint Mary's University.
-The long term goal is to reduce recidivism while promoting a pro-social life style for the youth.
+Saint Mary's University Academic Resilience Team (2014 to present) - This pilot project is a quasi-experiment built on principles of crime prevention through social development and recidivism prevention.
+The project helps disadvantaged and marginalized youth achieve academic success, which includes completing high school and successfully enrolling at Saint Mary's University or another post-secondary institution.
 The evidence-based intervention principles and strategies being used in this project include the following:

-- tutoring, mentoring, and advocacy by SMU students,
+- tutoring, mentoring, and advocacy by trained SMU students,

-- development of an academic case management plan for the youth,
+- development of an academic success plan for the youth,

 - psycho-educational and aptitude assessments of the youth, to identify cognitive and intellectual strengths and weaknesses,